PIH/openmrs-config-pihemr/README.md

 - **malnutritionProgram**: Needs MalnutritionProgramBundle, used by CES.
 - **managePrinters**: Adds Printer Administration page to System Administration page from home page.
 Printers must be on the LAN and one of the supported printer types.
+- **markPatientDead**: Turns on the RefApp functionality for marking a patient dead.
 - **mch**: mchForms + mchProgram
 - **mchForms**: used by ZL (via "mch")
 - **mchProgram**: needs MCHProgramBundle[ZL], used by ZL (via "mch")